Best TV game shows to win cash prizes

 There is a chance to win big here and multiple-choice questions are easier than coming up with your own answers – you just have to be dead on the money to get the full £10,000.

 Head to the BBC website using the link below to complete the online application form.

 While these are some of the most popular and profitable quiz shows to apply for, keep an eye out for more niche or less well-known game shows appearing, as there will be less competition for these.

-How to prepare for going on a game show
+How to prepare to go on a game show